The ADHD Medication Stopped Working! How to Troubleshoot Treatment

 Also, report the benefits.
 And don’t assume that all changes in behavior are due to medication.
 Keep in mind your physical and emotional health as well.

-Do ADHD medications cause addiction?
+Do ADHD medications cause dependency?

 “Is stimulant medication a ‘gateway drug’?”